 Cover your nose and mouth with a tissue when you sneeze or cough or cough and sneeze into your sleeve (right at the bend of the arm).

-Wash your hands for 20 second with soap and water often.
-Alcohol based hands sanitizers are also useful.
+Wash your hands for 20 seconds with soap and water often.
+Alcohol-based hand sanitizers are also useful.

 Avoid close contact with sick people.